How to Decorate With Vignettes (Home Decor)

 In this case, the plant is the anchor as it’s the TALLEST and the STRONGEST item via its colour/contrast.

-Secondary pieces are often the second largest or noticeable items.
+Secondary pieces are often the second largest or most noticeable items.
 Alternatively, they can be one of a pair (and the other one would be your finishing piece in Step 5).
-Secondary items should not be as strong or noticeable as the anchor, but should still add value to the display and connection with the other pieces via colour, texture, theme, etc…
+Secondary items should not be as strong or noticeable as the anchor but should still add value to the display and connection with the other pieces via color, texture, theme, etc…

 The secondary piece could/should be: